Last updated: January 13, 2025

 What next?

 What should you do with this information?
-Start by taking a look at your breakdowns to see if you can identify which of your parents is Parent 1 and which is Parent 2.
-I’m guessing it won’t be long before Ancestry adds the ability for you to assign that.
+Start by taking a look at your breakdowns to see if you can identify which of your parents is Parent 1 and which is Parent 2 so that you can assign each parent as “Maternal” or “Paternal.”

 If possible, identify which specific ancestor on your mom’s side or dad’s side may have contributed that amount of shared DNA.
 Then look for any ethnicities that are not already represented in your family tree, and note which parent’s line contains that ancestor(s) contributing those percentages.